GeorgeWL/blackout-poetry/README.md

 - [ ] Create a simple version
   - [X] User can select words to be erased - buttons
   - [X] Shows in UI the output
-  - [ ] User can input plain unformatted text
+  - [X] User can input plain unformatted text
 - [ ] Add fetch for "Random Text"
   - [ ] User can now choose between "Random Text" and "Input my own"
-- [ ] Select through highlight
-  - [ ] Figure out a UI for this
-  - [ ] Should be able to highlight to blackout the text
-  - [ ] Should now allow partial selections, rather than only full words

 ## Possible Future Development